An Improved Standard Model Comes with Explicit CPV and Productive of BAU: Conclusions and Discussions

 \section{Conclusions and Discussions}

 Since the discovery of CPV in decays of neutral kaons, its theoretical origin is always a puzzle physicists urgent to solve.
-Through the analysis on compositions of CKM matrix two necessary but not sufficient conditions for yielding a complex phase in $V_{CKM}$ are stated and an explicit way to describe the violation of CP symmetry within the SM is presented.
-This work proves the existence of such a way with firm evidences. \\
+Through the analysis on compositions of $V_{CKM}$ two necessary but not sufficient conditions for yielding a complex $V_{CKM}$ are stated and an explicit way to describe the violation of CP symmetry in SM is presented. \\

-The way performed in this manuscript to study the CP problem is not a new one.
-It's in fact an old and orthodox way in the SM, by diagonalizing the $M$ matrices to achieve corresponding $U$ matrices and consequently the CKM matrix.
-In previous attempts we failed in this goal since most researchers ignored the second condition mentioned above.
-While in this manuscript that condition is satisfied since we have achieved four such $U$ matrices. \\
+The way performed in this manuscript is not a new one to study the CP problem.
+It's in fact an old and orthodox way in SM, by diagonalizing the $M$ matrices to obtain corresponding $U$ matrices and then yields a complex $V_{CKM}$.
+In previous attempts we failed in this goal since most researchers ignored the second condition while in this manuscript that condition is satisfied since four such $U_k$ matrices are achieved.

-The key factor enables us to achieve a manageable $M$ pattern and consequently a CP-violating phase in the CKM matrix is Eq.(6).
-Such a condition between the real and imaginary components of a Hermitian matrix is always true as proved in \cite{Lin2019}.
-It correlates the elements in a $M$ matrix and thus reduces the number of parameters in $M$ from eighteen down to five.
-Furthermore, with an extra assumption among its parameters as given in Eq.(11) four $S_N$-symmetric $M$ patterns are revealed.
-Thus, the second condition is satisfied and several complex CKM patterns come in explicitly. \\
+The key factor enables us to achieve a manageable $M$ pattern and consequently a CP-violating $V_{CKM}$ is Eq.(6).
+Such a condition between the real and imaginary parts of a Hermitian matrix is always true as proved in \cite{Lin2019} if they were diagonalized by a same $U$ matrix.
+It correlates the elements in an $M$ matrix and thus reduces the number of parameters from eighteen down to five.
+Furthermore, with an extra assumption among its parameters as given in Eq.(11) four $S_N$-symmetric $M_k$ patterns are achieved in section II.
+Thus, the second condition is also satisfied and several complex CKM patterns come in explicitly. \\

-But, the magnitude of its Jarlskog invariant thus derived is about $10^4$ times that given by current SM.
-It looks like a vital defect at the first glance.
-However, as we do not see any such $S_N$ symmetries in the present universe and they should exist only under circumstances with extremely high temperature.
-It's natural for us to consider their appearances in some very early stages of the universe.
+Though the magnitudes of Jarlskog invariants thus derived are about four orders that predicted by current SM.
+However, as we do not see any such $S_N$ symmetries in our present universe and they should exist only under circumstances with extremely high temperature.
+It's natural to consider their appearances in some very early stages of the universe.
 That hints our universe could have been very productive of BAU in such $S_N$-symmetric stages.
-While, as the $S_N$ symmetries broke down completely as the universe expands, such a BAU-productive mechanism was narrowed down to the present status, ${\it J}=(3.04^{+0.21}_{-0.20}) \times 10^{-5}$.
-Obviously, such an improved SM performs better on the CPV and BAU problems than the current SM does. \\
+While, as the $S_N$ symmetries broke down completely as the universe expands, such a BAU-productive mechanism was narrowed down to the present status, ${\it J}=(3.00^{+0.15}_{-0.09}) \times 10^{-5}$.
+Obviously, such an improved SM not only describes how CP symmetry was violated from the theoretical end, but also explains why the amount of BAU observed today is so huge while the currently detected CPV is so tiny \\